 Top Things to do in Byron Bay, Australia

-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Byron Bay.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Byron Bay.

-Catch the morning sunrise from Byron Bay Lighthouse, look as the sun rises over the beach, it’s definitely worth the early wake up call.
+Catch the morning sunrise from Byron Bay Lighthouse and watch as the sun rises over the beach.
+It’s definitely worth the early wake up call.
 Don’t bother going back to bed, pack your bag ready for the day and explore the surrounding beaches and grab some brekkie from the main beach!

 A perfect next stop after a delightful breakfast is to head to the Byron Bay markets.
-There are multiple markets on, but you will usually find one on any given Sunday and they’re all within a walk from the main beach.
+There are multiple markets, but you will usually find one on any given Sunday, all within a walk from the main beach.

 If you’re a fan of forests over the beaches, take a hike on the ever-so-scenic Minyon Falls Loop in Nightcap National Park.
-This 13km return track is recommended for those that relatively physically fit as it does have short step sections.
-There are also picnic tables and free gas barbecues, making it the perfect place for a lunchtime picnic.
+This 13km return track is recommended for those who are relatively physically fit as it does have short step sections.
+There are also picnic tables and free gas barbecues, which makes this the perfect place for a lunchtime picnic.

 Wind down after your day’s adventure with some afternoon yoga.
 Yoga is one of the more popular and relaxing activities in Byron.
-It is perfect any time of the time, but can be a good way to slow down after an action-packed day.
+It is perfect any time of day, but can be a good way to slow down after an action-packed period.
 Work on your breathing, flexibility and zone out with a yoga class at the Byron Yoga Centre, or simply just head back to the beach and get into position!

 Where to stay in Byron Bay?